 Gender is a socially defined characteristic that can impact your experience abroad.

-Transgender students may have additional questions or concerns, including their rights when passing through airport security, whether their identity will conflict with the immigration regulations of their host country, and, if applicable, whether they will have access to the appropriate healthcare and medicine while abroad.
+Some students may have logistical questions or concerns as well.
+For example, transgender students may wish to seek additional information on topics such as their rights when passing through airport security, whether their identity will conflict with the immigration regulations of their host country, and, if applicable, whether they will have access to the appropriate healthcare and medications while abroad.

 Things to Consider Before Going Abroad

 - What is the attitude towards gender in my host country?